 - Outputs – End product or service that comes out of the process.

 - Customers – Who receives the final process outputs?

 This tool is useful to gather all the team members and leadership on the same page to understand the customer requirements and the business process for continuous improvement.
 It helps the team to better see and understand all the important factors that affect the process behavior and overall performance of the process.

-This diagram has a lot of applications but the most popular one is in the problem solving and process improvement work.
+This diagram has a lot of applications but the most popular one is in the problem-solving and process improvement work.
 As we know SIPOC diagram provides a high-level overview of the process, it can be used to explain any business process to the people as well as helps to identify problematic areas in the process.

 This tool not just identifies the problem areas but also helps them isolate from the process.
-Also helpful when the team is not clear about certain information in the process, so it forces the team members to identify that information and add to the diagram like Supplier details, target customers, service or product specifications, etc.
+Also helpful when the team is not clear about certain information in the process, so it forces the team members to identify that information and add it to the diagram like Supplier details, target customers, service or product specifications, etc.

 Benefits of this tool –

 - It enables all the team members and leadership to view the process on the same page.